samskivert/ios-scala-demo/README.md

 Scala-fu than mine can sort this one out.
 In the demo app, I worked around it by creating a Java helper class which creates the delegate adapter.

+Unfortunately there's not a comprehensive list of all the things IKVM does to map between the JVM's view of the world and the CLR's view of the world.
+You kind of have to plow through ten plus years of [Jeroen's blog posts] to find whatever particular thing you're looking for.
+Of course, Google is your friend here.

 In a rare case of "two wrongs do make a right", using C# generics from Scala by way of IKVM is horribly unpleasant, but the iOS API originates from Objective-C code in the first place, so Xamarin rarely makes use of C# generics in their C# version of the API.
-So you rarely run into that unpleasantry.
+So you don't often run into that unpleasantry.

 ### You can use Interface Builder